-The District uses Meals Plus, a prepaid system for school meal accountability.
+The District uses Titan, a prepaid system for school meal accountability.

-- Funds must be deposited into a student's account prior to purchasing any item in the school cafeteria. - Deposits may be made at any school office within the district. - Meals payments may also be made using the K-12 online payment system.
-No cash is accepted in the lunch line; payments must be made through the school office or online. - 7 12 Grade Lunch money is turned in by students in the OJSHS office.
+- Funds must be deposited into a student's account prior to purchasing any item in the school cafeteria. - Deposits may be made at any school office within the district. - Meals payments may also be made using the Linqconnect payment system found on the OCUSD website.
+No cash is accepted in the lunch line; payments must be made through the school office or online.